iSynaptic/java-kata/README.md

 - Organization Hierarchy will not be so deep as to cause a stack overflow when using recursion to walk the structure.

-- Organization data files contain unique identifier.
+- Organization data files contain unique identifiers.
 However, if this is not the case, any records containing duplicate identifiers will be ignored and an error will be logged to `stderr`.

-- The total number of users or files in an organization hierarchy will not exceed the upper-bound of what a signed 32-bit integer can represent (ie. Java int).
+- The total number of users or files in an organization hierarchy will not exceed the upper-bound of what a signed 32-bit integer can represent (ie. `int` in Java code).

 - User data will not reference organization identifiers that do not exist in the provided Organizational Hierarchy data.
 If this happens, the offending user line will be ignored and an error logged to `stderr`.

 - User data files contains *presumably* unique identifiers for users, although there are no requirements to "lookup" users by their identifier or report user level details.
 The identifier will be parsed to ensure that it is numeric data, however, the uniqueness of the identifiers will not validated.

-- Users are permitted to have zero files with zero bytes, but cannot have zero files with non-zero bytes.
+- Users are permitted to have zero files with zero bytes or a non-zero number of files with zero bytes, but cannot have zero files with a non-zero number of bytes.
 Breaking this invariant will cause the user data to be ignored and an error being written to `stderr`.

 - Multiple organizations in the hierarchy file can serve as root organizations (i.e. organizations that have no parent)

 - Output of stats can be written to the `stdout` and still meet requirements.

 - Output indentation character(s) is not specified in requirements.
-Two spaces for each indentation will be used.
+Two spaces followed by a dash and a space for each indentation will be used.
+This is still easily machine readable, but also makes human consumption easier.

-- Outputting in "tree order" is assumed to be depth-first, pre-order.
-The reason for this assumption is it would yield text output that visually would look like the tree it is projected from.
+- Outputting in "tree order" is assumed to be [depth-first, pre-order](https://en.wikipedia.org/wiki/Tree_traversal).
+The reason for this assumption is it would yield text output that visually would look like the tree it is projected from and enable easy stack-oriented traversal by downstream machine processing.

-- Workload is expected to be evenly weighted between read and write operations; ie. data will be loaded into memory, processed, written to a file, and then unloaded (application will exit).
+- Workload is expected to be somewhat evenly weighted between read and write operations; ie. data will be loaded into memory, processed, written to a file, and then unloaded (application will exit).

 - Data files will not contain large numbers of errors.
-If the were not the case, the Result<T, TObservation> class used when loading the data files could end up holding large numbers of errors in memory.
-To address this, rather than a pull-style API, a push-style API could be implemented to allow errors to be pushed to the caller (eg. callback) as they occurred rather than be collected in memory.
+If that were not the case, the Result<T, TObservation> class used when loading the data files could end up holding large numbers of errors in memory.
+To address this, rather than a pull-style API, a push-style API could be implemented to allow errors to be pushed to the caller (eg. [callback](https://en.wikipedia.org/wiki/Callback_(computer_programming))) as they occurred rather than be collected in memory.

 - It is assumed that all data can fit within available memory.